carloslfu/tribe-tech-test/README.md

 ## Releases

-Binaries for Windows 64 bits and MacOS 64 bits will be available
+Binaries for Windows 64 bits and MacOS 64 bits are available on the Github Releases.

+## Know issues

+The MP4 format of the recorded video is only openable with a browser in some systems, it is possibly because of the file format.
+This issue is easily fixable, and it will be fixed on future releases.

 # Roadmap